Abie2023/GenAI-Course/README.md

 # Udacity Generative AI Nanodegree: Personal Notes

-These are my personal notes taken while following the [Udacity Generative AI Nanodegree](https://www.udacity.com/course/generative-ai--nd608).
+I took These notes while following the [Udacity Generative AI Nanodegree](https://www.udacity.com/course/generative-ai--nd608).

-The Nanodegree asssumes basic data analysis skills with data science python libraries and databases, and has 4 modules that build up on those skills; each module has its corresponding folder in this repository with its guide Markdown file:
+The Nanodegree assumes basic data analysis skills with data science Python libraries and databases, and has 4 modules that build up on those skills; each module has its corresponding folder in this repository with its guide Markdown file:

 1. Generative AI Fundamentals: [`01_Fundamentals_GenAI`](./01_Fundamentals_GenAI/README.md).
     - Foundation Models